sshleifer/time/README.md

 * Allow user to enter how they spent time on their user page

 ### Infra
-* Fix bugs with restarting server on file change
-* Auto compile new pages' less and js
 * Work out why backbone is not working

 ### Design